jonhue/notifications-rails/notification-settings/README.md

 ### Categories

-NotificationSettings uses categories to allow your notification targets to define specific preferences.
+notification-settings uses categories to allow your notification targets to define specific preferences.
 This is how you are able to specify the `category` of a `Notification` record:

 ```ruby
 notification = Notification.create(target: User.first, object: Recipe.first, category: :notification)